beam-campus/bc-utils/package/README.md

-# BCUtils
+# BEAM Campus Utilities

-BCUtils (Beam Campus Utils) is a collection of utilities and novelty helpers for Elixir projects.
+`BCUtils` (BEAM Campus Utilities) is a collection of utilities and novelty helpers for Elixir projects.

 ## Installation